 The Company's cash, cash equivalents and restricted cash are highly liquid investments purchased with an original maturity of three months or less and are considered Level 1 on the fair value valuation hierarchy.
-The fair value of cash, cash equivalents and restricted cash approximated the carrying value at March 31, 2024 and December 31, 2023.
+The fair value of cash, cash equivalents and restricted cash approximated the carrying value at September 30, 2024 and December 31, 2023.
 The Senior Notes are considered Level 2 based on the fair value valuation hierarchy.
 Contingent consideration related to the GE Transportation acquisition is considered Level 3 based on the fair value valuation hierarchy.
-At March 31, 2024 and December 31, 2023, \$42 million was classified as "Other accrued liabilities" on the Company's Condensed Consolidated Balance Sheets.
-The fair value approximates the carrying value at March 31, 2024 and December 31, 2023.
+At December 31, 2023, \$42 million was classified as "Other accrued liabilities" on the Company's Condensed Consolidated Balance Sheets, which approximates fair value.
+There was no amount of contingent consideration outstanding as of September 30, 2024.